alisajung/Fluorescence-in-Bidirectional-Rendering/README.md

-# Fluorescence-in-Bidirectional-Rendering
+# Fluorescence in Bidirectional Rendering
-My master's thesis on fluorescence in bidirectional rendering
+My master thesis on fluorescence in bidirectional rendering
 ## Abstract
 Fluorescence - the effect of a photon being absorbed at one wavelength and re-emitted at another - is present in many